spacer

 quote marks

 The West, (Western Europe in particular) turned its back on the people who helped engender it, and today oil and gas is seen as more important than democracy, human rights, or anything we deem to call ‘Western values.’
-What is unfolding in Azerbaijan today,” added Janigian, “is a tragedy that flies in the face of everything the West stands for.”
+What is enfolding in Azerbaijan today,” added Janigian, “is a tragedy that flies in the face of everything the West stands for.”

 Janigian, who writes under the nom de plume Avery Mann, continued, “What distinguishes the Armenians is the ongoing nature of their elimination from a homeland several thousand years old.